torchkge-team/torchkge/docs/tutorials/hole.rst

     model = HolEModel(ent_emb_dim, n_ent, n_rel)
     criterion = LogisticLoss()

-    # Move everything to CUDA is available
+    # Move everything to CUDA if available
     use_cuda = True
     if use_cuda and cuda.is_available():
         model.cuda()